 Simply put, a self taught artist is one who has not received any formal education.

 Many people – you, for example – may have artistic abilities and talent, and perhaps you’ve been doodling, drawing, painting or creating digital art since you were young.

-Maybe you have even developed your talent to a pretty high level without having taken a single art class, or just the one or two that were available at your public school.
+Maybe you have even developed your talent to a pretty high level without taking a single art class, or just the one or two available at your public school.

 But you may not have gone further.
 The idea of going to University as an Art Major, or going to an Art School, may have seemed appealing, but there are lots of reasons why people decide not to:

-There are a lot of other reasons for not pursuing a formal education in Art School, and they may all be valid at the time they arise, but too often we kick ourselves afterwards, thinking we made a bad decision or were just too afraid.
+There are many other reasons for not pursuing a formal education in Art School, and they may all be valid when they arise, but too often, we kick ourselves afterward, thinking we made a bad decision or were just too afraid.

 And we feel like maybe we missed our chance, and now it’s too late.

-But here’s the good news – it’s never too late, and there may be much better options available to you right now, for education, guidance and career advice – online courses and information sites which will give you everything you need to be a better artist – either just for yourself or as a profession.
+But here’s the good news – it’s never too late, and there may be much better options available to you right now, for education, guidance and career advice – online courses and information sites which will give you everything you need to be a successful self taught artist – either just for yourself or as a profession.